Adebayobenjamin/numerisbook/README.md

    - In-memory caching for frequently accessed data

 2. **Async Processing**
-   - Background job processing
-   - Event-driven architecture
-   - Message queues for heavy operations
+   - Background job processing and message queues for heavy operations

-3. **Horizontal Scaling**
-   - Stateless design
-   - Load balancing
-   - Database replication
-   - Microservices architecture ready

 ### Monitoring and Logging
 - Structured logging with zerolog